jxcore/jxcore/docs/plain/jxcore-messaging.markdown

     * `groups` {Array}
 * `allow` {Function}

-Condition for this event to be fired is that server-side [`enableClientSideSubscription`](#enableclientsidesubscription) option should enabled.
+Condition for this event to be fired is that server-side [`enableClientSideSubscription`](#enableclientsidesubscription) option should be enabled.
-By default it is set to false, and it means, that client's cannot subscribe to a channels nor unsubscribe from them.
+By default it is set to false, and it means, that clients cannot subscribe to channels nor unsubscribe from them.
-In that case the event `subscribe` is never raised.
+In such cases, the event `unsubscribe` is never raised.

 When `enableClientSideSubscription` is set to true, the `unsubscribe` event fires whenever client unsubscribes from a `group` by calling its `Unsubscribe()` method.
-If no listener is attached to this event, user unsubscribes always.
+If no listener is attached to this event, the user always unsubscribes.

 Attaching to this event gives you control, whether to allow the user to be unsubscribed or not.